daihuynh/daihuynh.github.io/_posts/2020-11-20-donot-use-excel-to-view-genomic-data-files.markdown

 ---
 layout: post
-title: "Why we should not use Excel to view Genomic data files"
+title: "Why not use Excel to view Genomic data files"
 date: 2020-11-20 00:00:00
 description: Excel misreads some gene names as DateTime values.
 What is the consequence?
 img: